Fresh Tart Rhubarb Pie

 - 1/2 cup cold water

-- 2 tablespoons whole milk for topping
+- 2 tablespoons whole milk (for topping)

-- 1 tablespoon granulated sugar for topping
+- 1 tablespoon granulated sugar (for topping)

 Instructions

-- Preheat oven to 375 degrees Gather all your ingredients so that you have everything close at hand on the counter or table.
-Prepare your ingredients.
-Trim and cut the fresh rhubarb into bite-size pieces.
+- Preheat oven to 375℉.
+Gather all your ingredients so that you have everything close at hand on the counter or table.

 - Place the chopped rhubarb in a large microwavable bowl.
 Stir in all-purpose flour, granulated sugar, and salt until combined.
 Allow to sit while you prepare the pie pastry.